 The Office of Financial Aid administers federal, state, and certain institutional student financial assistance programs for undergraduate and graduate students.
-In addition to overall college financing and financial aid advisement, the office manages a variety of funds, including the Federal Stafford and other federal loan programs, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study employment, the New York State Tuition Assistance Program and Educational Opportunity Program, and University at Albany Benevolent Association Scholarships.
-It also coordinates the Emergency Loan Fund.
-Advisement services are available to all members of the University Community.
-The Office of Financial Aid is located in the basement of the Campus Center, Room B26, (518/442-3202, 442-5480).
+These programs include the Federal Stafford Loan, PLUS Loan, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal ACG and SMART Grants, Federal Work-Study, the New York State Tuition Assistance Program, the Educational Opportunity Program, and University at Albany Benevolent Association Scholarships.
+The Office of Financial Aid is located in the Campus Center, Room G26, (518) 442-3202.

 | Tuition and Fees*